noctkun/noctkun/README.md

 - Tensorflow and Pytorch Dev
 - Currently pursuing Computer Science and Engineering at VIT Chennai
 - Personal website [link](https://noctkun.github.io/webpage/)
-- I’m currently open for an Intern or a new job opportunity Resume [link](https://read.cv/noctkun)

 <br><br>